-Because Ramsey County Regional Railroad Authority and Rush Line BRT Project partners intend to pursue federal funds for the project, the project is following a planning process prescribed and overseen by the Federal Transit Administration, shown below in the diagram.
-The current phase of planning, the Environmental Analysis Phase, includes preparation of an Environmental Assessment.
+Because Ramsey County Regional Railroad Authority and METRO Purple Line BRT Project (formerly Rush Line BRT Project) partners intend to pursue federal funds for the project, the project followed a planning process prescribed and overseen by the Federal Transit Administration, shown below in the diagram.
+Ramsey County recently completed the Environmental Analysis Phase of the project, which included preparation of an Environmental Assessment.

 The Environmental Assessment was available for public comment between May 11 and June 25, 2021.
-All comments received are now being reviewed by the Federal Transit Administration and Ramsey County, the lead federal and local agencies for the Rush Line BRT Project.
-Substantive comments will be responded to in the environmental decision document, expected to be published in fall of 2021.
+All comments received were reviewed by the Federal Transit Administration and Ramsey County, the lead federal and local agencies for the METRO Purple Line BRT Project.
+Substantive comments are responded to in the environmental decision document, or Finding of No Significant Impact, which the Federal Transit Administration approved on October 5, 2021.

 What is an Environmental Assessment?